rorysaur/dotfiles/README.md

 - `defaults write com.microsoft.VSCode ApplePressAndHoldEnabled -bool false`

+Or for Cursor, first get the bundle ID:

+- `osascript -e ‘id of app “Cursor”’`

+Then run the same command:

+- `defaults write {the bundle id} ApplePressAndHoldEnabled -bool false`

-Restart VSCode after both of the above changes.
+Restart the app after the above changes.

 ## bash stuff